12 Legal Documents Required To Sell A House Without A Realtor

 Gathering all the necessary documents can be a substantial task for those wishing to skip the realtor process, but some consider the process to be worth the time and effort.
 However, it isn’t the only way to sell your house without a realtor’s help.

-If you’ve decided that you’re ready to sell your home without the help of a realtor but don’t want to go through the hassle of listing, marketing, and introducing prospective home buyers, contact FlipSplit
+If you’ve decided that you’re ready to sell your home without the help of a realtor but don’t want to go through the hassle of listing, marketing, and introducing prospective home buyers, contact FlipSplit.

 We’re both an off-market cash home buyer and a house-flipping company.
-When you’re ready to sell your home, we’ll buy it, spruce it up, sell it, then split the profits with you.
+When you’re ready to sell your home, we’ll buy it, spruce it up, sell it, and then split the profits with you.
 Whether you want to sell your home in 72 hours or 90 days, we’ll work with you on timing.

 Contact FlipSplit today for a no-stress, easy, and fast way to sell your home.
 Complete our 60-second property form, and we’ll send you a free, no-obligation cash offer.
 It’s the simplest way to sell your home.
 No realtors required.